Residential Drafting and Design TechniquesCLOSED

 - BLDG3013 Construction Management

 - This course deals with the management of building construction projects.
-Subjects dealt with include planning and scheduling, sub-trade organization, inspection activities and site diaries and records, as related to the duties and responsibilities of the building construction manager.
+Subjects include planning and scheduling, sub-trade organization, inspection activities and site diaries and records, and the duties and responsibilities of the building construction manager.

 - BLDG3000 Structures and Drafting 2